 I love winter.
 Before you think I’m crazy hear me out!
 There’s Christmas at the start and then comes the joy of snow.
 Sledding with the kids and rolling down a hill covered with the fluffy white stuff is fun indeed.
 I promise!
 Unfortunately, winter also brings in snot and sneezing and coughing and congestion.
 That part’s no fun at all.
-Orange Peel tea is a natural decongestant and a great way to boost my family’s immunity.
+I am always looking for natural ways to boost my family’s immunity.
+This Orange Peel tea is a natural decongestant and is the best tea to beat that cold.

 Benefits of Orange Peel

 Oranges have long been considered one of the healthiest fruits.
 So when you consider that the peel of the orange is the healthiest part of the fruit, you know that’s saying a lot.